 We all love our dogs and cat, so look after them and restrain them when travelling!

 The “Step- In” style harness from Australian company Black Dog Wear is extremely easy to fit, fully adjustable, comfortable and strong.
 Can be used for walking – particularly useful for dogs with neck, or throat issues.
 Can be used in a car to restrict a dog moving around and becoming a distraction to the driver.
-When combined with Black Dog’s Car Strap (sold separately), the Dog Harness will hold a dog steady even under emergency braking from a high speed, but it is NOT INTENDED as a dog’s “safety belt”.
+When combined with Black Dog’s Car Strap (sold separately), the Dog Harness will hold a dog steady even under emergency braking from a high speed.
+NOT INTENDED as a dog’s “safety belt”.

 What about my cat?

 Cats don’t always make the best passengers and the last thing you want is a set of claws in your back as you drive, right?